mong01/Adeptus-Mechanicus-FW-Battlescribe/readme.txt

 Vorax Class Battle-automata Maniple
 Vultarax Stratos-automata Maniple

-My email account if you want to send criticism, ideas and bug reports is mong94bdc@hotmail.com.
+If you discover a bug, inconsistency or etc., click on the Issues tab, then New Issue.
+Describe your problem clearly and concisely and I'll fix it as soon as.
+You could also give me some criticism or give any ideas for this stuff.
+You could also send me an email to an account I made at mong94bdc@hotmail.com.
-Alternatively, you could send me a message to a discord account I made, at mong#2655
+Or you can send me a message to a discord account I also made at mong#2655.
+Just make sure you aren't a creep.